priyankalad/profile-card-component/README.md

 - This challenge is of level Newbie
 - Implemented using flexbox.
-- Below if the structute
+- Below is the structure:
   - The main container with class "container" is a flexbox with flex-direction row
-  - "container" another flexbox container called class "card" with flex-direction column
+  - "container" has another flexbox container with class "card" and flex-direction as column
-  - "card" has 3 flex items
+  - "card" has 3 div flex items
-    1. profileBGImage -> div with bg image
+    1. profileBGImage -> div with bg image attached in css
-    2. profileDetails -> Flex container with flex direction column
+    2. profileDetails -> flexbox container with flex direction column
-    3. profileStats -> flex container with flex direction row
+    3. profileStats -> flexbox container with flex direction row

 ### The challenge

 - The most difficult part for me was to adjust two background images "bg-pattern-bottom.svg" and "bg-pattern-top.svg".
-Initially I tried with "position:absolute", but in final version I am using background-position property with unit percentage.
+Initially I tried with "position:absolute", but in the final version, I used "background-position" property with unit percentage.
 I am still not satisfied with this implementation.
-I would to know more sophisticated way to implement this feature.
+I would like to know more sophisticated way to implement this feature.
-- Second difficulty I face is with the image "image-victor.jpg".
-Currently I have implemented with "position:relative" and "bottom :60px".
+- Second difficulty I faced is with the image "image-victor.jpg".
+Currently I have implemented it with "position:relative" and "bottom :60px".
 I am not sure if it's a right approach.

 ### Screenshot